mikeizbicki/cmc-csci040/hw_01/README.md

 Your webpage must satisfy each checkbox below.
-Your grade will start at 10/10 points, and for each checkbox that you do not complete, you will lost 1 point.
+Your grade will start at 10/10 points, and for each checkbox that you do not complete, you will lose 1 point.
 If you complete all checkboxes, then you will get 10/10 points.

  - Your webpage must contain at least: